cbergoon/glb/README.md

-# glb
+### glb
-Load Balancer in Go
+Load Balancer in Go that uses a reverse proxy.